magiblot/tvision/README.md

 The original goals of this project were:

-* Making Turbo Vision work on Linux by altering the legacy codebase as little as possible.
+* Making Turbo Vision work on Unix/Linux by altering the legacy codebase as little as possible.
 * Keeping it functional on DOS/Windows.
 * Being as compatible as possible at the source code level with old Turbo Vision applications.
 This led me to implement some of the Borland C++ RTL functions, as explained below.